 This does not refer to giving money to teachers of grace because 1) there is no indication of this in context [fallen Christians], 2) “good things” are the principles of grace as indicated in the argument of the book, 3) Paul wouldn’t be asking for money for himself in a context where he rebukes the Galatians for false doctrine and 4) Paul previously charged the Judaizers with ulterior financial motives.

 On the contrary, this verse deals with fellowship with those who teach the Word, especially those who teach the grace principle.
 Those taught should ensure that their fellowship is with those who hold to the grace principle rather than the legalists [Judaizers].
 “Don’t have fellowship with an error by listening to legalism.”

 “…for your fellowship in the gospel from the first day until now…” (Philippians 1:5 ).

 Those who listen to their pastors teach God’s Word should be in fellowship with them as they pay attention to their teachings.

 Every time we listen to a sermon taught from the Bible, we have fellowship with whoever is preaching.
 Most of us think of fellowship in terms of a relaxed gathering of Christians enjoying one another.
 Christian fellowship is primarily in God and His Word.

 To fail to understand because you do not concentrate is another matter.
 Many people gather wool while their pastor teaches on a subject they think is not relevant to them.
-Then they come to a crisis and the very thing they missed is what they need.
-And it is very difficult to learn that lesson in the crisis.
+Then they come to a crisis, and the very thing they missed is what they need.
+And it is tough to learn that lesson in a crisis.